 There could be a problem with one of your email accounts, not the Mail app per se.
 Luckily, there’s a handy shortcut for disabling and re-enabling email accounts, which could potentially fix the issue of Mail quitting.
 Here’s how to use it:

-- Open System Preferences and choose Internet Accounts
+- Open System Settings and choose Internet Accounts.

 Update Mail app